sisterai/estate-assistant-system/README.md

 ## Dockerization

-To run the application using Docker:
+To run the application (OPTIONAL) using Docker:

 1. Ensure you have [Docker](https://www.docker.com/) installed.
 2. In the project root directory, run: